 - Clever kills conversion rates.
 Be clear and not clever in your writing.
 Your goal is not to entertain your prospect – it’s to pump cash into your business by selling product.

-- People buy based on emotion and justify the purchase with logic, so sell with emotion.
+- People buy based on emotion and justify the purchase with logic, so sell with emotion and close with logic.